xkhainguyen/ai-robotics-udacity/README.md

   <img src="L23P4.png" width="350" title="Figure 3">
 </p>

-There are detailed comments in each program, please ask if you are not clear.
+There are detailed comments in each program, do not hesitate to ask if you are not clear.
+Please, give me a ⭐ if you see it useful.

 *I have consulted several sources, especially on the Udacity discussion forum.
 So, feel free to use it as a reference.
 Hope to receive your feedback.*